-Please choose DHCP leases as type of authentication in Spynx router settings.
+The first step is to choose DHCP leases as the type of authentication method in Splynx router settings.

-In internet service of customer should be selected a router where Splynx will push authentication rules and also grab statistics from.
+In the internet service of the customer, select the router where Splynx will push authentication rules to and also grab statistics from.
 It is important to set the MAC address of the customer.
-Only permanent IP works in API authentication because of limitations in grabbing accounting from Mikrotik IP accounting:
+Only permanent/static IP assignment will works in API authentication because of the limitations in grabbing accounting statistics from Mikrotik IP accounting:

 When we save the service information, Splynx connects to the router and adds static DHCP Leases in IP → DHCP Server → Leases

-In settings of DHCP server you can set an option, that all non authenticated customers will get IPs from fake pool and all authenticated users will get IPs which are set in Leases by Splynx.
+In the settings of the DHCP server you, can select the option, that all non authenticated customers will get IPs from a fake pool and all authenticated customers will get IP's which are set in Leases by Splynx.

 Mikrotik Hotspot users via API

-The first step is to select Hotspot users as type of authentication in Splynx router settings:
+The first step is to select Hotspot users as the type of authentication method in Splynx router settings:

-In internet service of customer: permanent IP address should be selected and router should be specified.
-Login and password are values for hotspot entry.
-In case of MAC authentication you can specify a MAC address of end user:
+In the internet service of customer: a permanent IP address should be selected and the router should be specified.
+The login and password are authenticating values for hotspot entry.
+When using MAC authentication, you should specify the MAC address of the customer here:

-When it saved, Splynx creates IP hotspot entries in Mikrotik router under
+When these settings are saved, Splynx creates IP hotspot entries on the Mikrotik router under

 IP → Hotspot → Users:

-When authentication type is configured and Splynx pushed the rules to Mikrotik router, we can see clients coming online in 5 minute interval.
-Splynx grabs statistics from Mikrotik routers via API every 5 minutes.
-The log of accounting you should be able to find in
+When the authentication type is configured and Splynx has pushed the rules to the Mikrotik router, we are able to see customers coming online in 5 minute intervals.
+Splynx grabs statistics from the Mikrotik routers via API every 5 minutes.
+You can find the logs for accounting in Splynx under

-If PPP secret or DHCP lease or Hotspot user is not created on the router via API, please check if IP address is specified in customer's internet service settings.
-Also Router should be specified there.
-For DHCP also check MAC address.
-It should be set.
+If a PPP secret or DHCP lease, or Hotspot user is not created on the router via API, please check if the IP address is specified in the customer's internet service settings.
+Also, the router should be specified there.
+For DHCP, be sure to check that the MAC address has been set.

-If you do not see accounting records in Splynx Mikrotik log, check in database if there is correct time of last API connection for gathering accounting statistics is correct.
+If you do not see accounting records in Splynx Mikrotik logs, check in the database if the time of the last API connection for gathering accounting statistics is correct.
 Execute the following in the command line of your server:

 root@debian# echo "select last_accounting from routers_mikrotik;" | mysql splynx